canonical/ubuntu-server-documentation/docs/explanation/tuned.md

 ## Profiles

 TuneD works with profiles, which are configuration files grouping tuning plugins and their options.
-Many predefined profiles are already shipped with the TuneD package in the directory `/usr/lib/tuned`.
-After installing the TuneD package, the `tuned-adm list` command will output a brief summary of all of the available profiles, and `tuned-adm list plugins -v` will list the plugins and their options.

-Once the package is installed in a system, a profile is activated by default depending on the detected environment.
+Upon installation of the `tuned` package, a profile will be applied by default depending on the detected environment.
 These are the default profiles for each type of environment:

 | Environment | Default profile |
 | --- | --- |